 • Loss of firearm rights under federal law

-If you’re facing domestic violence charges based on words or emotional conflict—not violence—you still need strong legal representation.
+If you are facing domestic violence charges based on words, threats, or emotional conflict — not physical violence — you still need a strong legal defense.

 ❓ Can I be charged with domestic violence if I didn’t hit anyone?